techorgames-09/Pay-Calc/README.md

 **WINDOWS:**

-_Python3 is a REQUIREMENT for this application, please make sure it is installed._
+_Note: PayCalc on Windows is now coded entirely seperately to the macOS and Linux versions, as it is now based on Visual Basic._

-STEP 1: Download the Installer file or portable file from the Releases tab.
+STEP 1: Download the Installer file from the Releases tab.

-STEP 2: Either run the .exe file, or extract the .zip file and then run the .exe file depending on what you downloaded.
+STEP 2: Open the installer wizard, install, and you're done!

 **macOS:**